project-89/H1V3M1ND/.github/ISSUE_TEMPLATE/phase1.md

 # Phase 1: Foundation

 ## Description
-Set up the foundational architecture and infrastructure for the Hive project.
+Set up the foundational architecture and infrastructure for the H1V3M1ND project.

 ## Acceptance Criteria
 - Complete monorepo setup with proper configuration